20 Common Phrasal Verbs for B2 First: Meanings, Examples, and Exam Tips

 • look after = take care of

-• look forward to = be excited about something in the future
+• look forward to = feel excited about something in the future

-These may look similar, but they mean very different things.
+These look similar, but their meanings are very different.

 2. Translating directly from your own language

 Phrasal verbs do not always translate neatly.
-It is better to learn their meaning from examples rather than trying to translate every word.
+It is usually better to learn them through examples than to translate each word literally.

 3. Using them in the wrong register

-Some phrasal verbs are quite informal, while one-word alternatives may sound more formal.
+Some phrasal verbs are informal, while one-word alternatives can sound more formal.

 For example: